 - Each participant may submit up to 4 samples in total (even in the same category).

 - The samples are registered online (the web is Czech only, Google Translate recommended).
 You may also register the samples directly before the handover but the registration fee is 30 CZK higher than when registering online.

 - The beer is handed over on the day of the competition.
 You may also deliver the samples in person the week before the competition (Mon-Thu 9am-1pm), online payment is however required.

-- The samples might be also shipped by post to the Lucky Bastard Craft Brewery along with the registation fee (CZK, EUR; 1 EUR = 25 CZK).
+- The samples might be also shipped by post to the Moravia Craft Brewery along with the registation fee (CZK, EUR; 1 EUR = 25 CZK).
 The participant has to provide the brewery name, email address beer names and categories.
 It’s required to register the samples by the online form before shipping and also pay online or enclose the payment with the sample.

 - BJCP 3B, Czech Premium Pale Lager;